delight-dev/delight-dev.github.io/Tutorials/Lists.md

 "Spear", RainbowSquare
 ```

 The schema above generates a global bindable collection *Weapons* populated with three items.
-For more information on schemas check out the Data Modelling tutorial.
 Presenting the weapons:

 {: .xml-file }